 CBSE Practical Syllabus for Class 10 Science

 As internal assessment consist of 20 marks so students must not ignore the importance of practicals.
 Along with the theory they should also focus on practicals.
 This will not only help them in scoring high marks but also understanding the theory concepts through practicals and experiments.
 So, here we have provided the CBSE Class 12 Science Practical syllabus.
 Go through it and experiment list.
+Students can also download the CBSE Class 10 Science lab Manual.
+It provides the idea on new science projects, list of expriments and activities.

 List of Class 10 Science Experiments